See how SAP’s IP counsel drives strategic decision making with LexisNexis PatentAdvisor® to effectively conduct the prosecution process.

 Having access to this data and providing its firms with an annual service level report, SAP can keep outside counsel on its toes.

-Finally, Chee says, SAP can use the data to analyze its own performance, helping the company do something it prioritizes across all its operations: to strive for continual improvement.
+Finally, Chee says, SAP can use the data to analyze its own performance.
+This helps the company do something it prioritizes across all its operations: to strive for continual improvement.

 “When we see our own prosecution examination statistics, it helps us put a number on these processes and see where we can do better.”